Feel free to search our website, in particular for our Crew Advice Form. It saves a lot of heartache and headaches later.

-Click Here SAILORS CREW DECLARATION.
+Click here: SAILORS CREW ADVISE FORM.

 "Having regularly used international customs and immigration throughout the world as crew for 20-years, this remains an ‘unqualified research and observation article’.

 I would warmly welcome any feedback from those more qualified in this area to help provide an approach to the challenge facing budget-conscious cruisers.
-I am not endorsing or sponsored by any products mentioned in this article'...James
+I am not endorsing or sponsored by any products mentioned in this article...James

-Controversial topics such as COVID-19 vaccination requirements and other historical or regulatory immunisation standards are also addressed within crew declarations, as many countries require documented printed proof of vaccinations prior to entry.
+Controversial topics such as COVID-19 and vaccination requirements and other historical or regulatory immunisation standards are also addressed within crew declarations, as many countries require documented printed proof of vaccinations prior to entry.

 Complications can arise where friends/crew member claims to hold valid certification, but is later unable to produce it, or where documentation is found to be invalid or fraudulent.
 In such cases, resolution may take days or even weeks, creating significant sailing delays.

-This raises an important question: should the entire crew and vessel be held to ransom due to a persons ethical or lifestyle choice?
+Should the entire crew and vessel be held to ransom due to a person's ethical or lifestyle choice?

 It also highlights the question of how we, as the vessel owner, ensure legal protection when operating in foreign jurisdictions under such circumstances.
 These scenarios can, and are accounted for in advance through clear documentation and agreed procedure.